sabio-engineering/cookbook-dvelp/guides/Using front-end libraries.md

     }
   }
 ```

-####Rename files
+#### Rename files

-Files can be renamed when bower-installer is copying them to their new destination.
+Files can be renamed when bower-installer copies them to their new destination.

 ```
   "install": {